Hemp Skincare + Topicals

 Scientists aren’t ready to give consumers a definitive “yes” or “no” about whether CBD can show up on a drug test.
-Like many aspects of the hemp industry, the issue of drug screening for CBD is complicated.
+Like many aspects of the industrial hemp industry, the issue of drug screening for CBD is complicated.
 Currently, the best research points to “probably not” or “maybe.”

 Most of the complications come from two factors:

 The risk of having a positive result for THC and failing a drug test after you take CBD, however, is low.
 Just make sure that you research products thoroughly before you buy and start to regularly integrate CBD into your routine.

 Employers, parole officers, parents, and other people who commonly administer drug tests usually focus on detecting chemicals that cause impairment.
 According to the World Health Organization, CBD doesn’t cause physical or mental impairment, because of this no one bothers looking for the chemical and you shouldn’t be at risk for testing positive.

 It’s important to realize, though, that a laboratory could develop a test that detects pure CBD as an isolated cannabis compound.
 Laboratories have, after all, developed a variety of tests designed to look for certain drugs.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) says that drug screenings commonly look for: